gregwhitaker/catnap/README.md

 Please see the [wiki](https://github.com/gregwhitaker/catnap/wiki) for detailed documentation on how to get started using Catnap.

-For documentation on the Catnap Query Language, please consult the [Catnap Query Language Reference](https://github.com/gregwhitaker/catnap/wiki/Catnap-Query-Language-Reference) on the wiki.
+For documentation on the Catnap Query Language, please consult the [Catnap Query Language Reference](https://github.com/gregwhitaker/catnap/wiki/Catnap-Query-Language-Reference).

 ## Examples